 As in any type of risk management, prioritization is key.
 First, determine which suppliers are most at risk because of their location, organization-type, or other organization-specific concerns.
 Then, risk managers should determine which are the most critical.
 Consider which suppliers contribute to the projects that create the most revenue or which, if there was a disruption, would impact the largest number of products.

 This analysis is another method of looking at the frequency and severity of a risk, which is central to the main risk management process.
-(For more details, read our blog post: The 5 Step Risk Management Process).
 The suppliers that present the most risk, or those that are most likely to negatively impact the supply chain a significant amount, should be addressed first.
 There are too many risks to handle at once so direct the most resources, including employee time and money, towards mitigating these.

 Train employees on the appropriate response to multiple scenarios.
 Encourage them to ask themselves “what if?” at every stage in the supply chain.
 This will make it easier to improvise when an unexpected event arises.
 Practicing and testing employee preparedness for scenarios can also be used as a point of analysis to determine where further improvement is needed.